G.I. Joe (Skybound Entertainment)

 G.I.
 Joe is an ongoing line of American comic books published by Image Comics and Skybound Entertainment based on Hasbro's G.I.
 Joe franchise by Stanley Weston and Donald Levine.

 It is a successor of IDW Publishing's previous relaunch of G.I.
 Joe comics.

 Publication history

 After IDW Publishing lost the licenses to produce Transformers and G.I.
 Joe comics by the end of 2022, Hasbro announced in June 2023 that Skybound Entertainment, an imprint of Image Comics, would acquire those licenses.

 Since November 2023, Skybound began publishing four limited series of the Energon Universe franchise, as well as continuing IDW's A Real American Hero series, which originated from Marvel Comics.

 During San Diego Comic-Con 2023, it was revealed that Skybound has plans to reprint both the Marvel and IDW comics based on G.I.
 Joe, with more info set to release later.

-Energon Universe series
+List of continuities

-Premise
+A Real American Hero series

-In response to the arrival of Cybertronians on Earth, G.I.
-Joe wants to investigate their origins while Cobra wants to harness the power of Energon.
+G.I.
+Joe: A Real American Hero is an ongoing series written by Larry Hama, drawn by Chris Mooneyham and colored by Francesco Segala, which continues the run left in the Marvel and IDW series, starting with issue #301.